 When I only have a few days in a city, I am a big believer in doing a couple of tours.
 I particularly enjoy hop-on and hop-off buses so I can see as much as I can and pinpoint the places I want to visit again for further exploration.
-I did just this in LA and loved it.
-I put the headphones in and listened to the audio commentary explaining the sights from the Boulevard, West Hollywood and Sunset Boulevard, Santa Monica, Rodeo Drive, Beverley Hills and Venice Beach.
+In LA I did just that and loved it.
+I put the headphones in and listened to the audio commentary explaining the sights from the Boulevard, West Hollywood and Sunset Boulevard, Santa Monica, Rodeo Drive, Beverly Hills and Venice Beach.

 That afternoon I also decided to have some “once-in-a-lifetime-only-in-LA” fun by doing a Movie Stars Home Tour.
 Yeah, I’m lame, but it was so much fun!
-The driver and commentator was fantastic, and I got to sit up the front with him as we visited Mullholland Drive, the Hollywood Hills and Beverley Hills.
+The driver and commentator were fantastic.
+I got to sit up the front with him as we visited Mulholland Drive, the Hollywood Hills and Beverly Hills.
 Although I didn’t get to see any celebrities, I saw their houses.
-That counts right?
+That counts, right?
 We also drove past a movie set for a Reese Witherspoon and Sean Penn movie.

 At Kodak Theatre you have the clothes shopping experience as well as photo opportunities out the front with people dressed as different types of characters, including MJ and Captain Jack Sparrow from Pirates of the Caribbean.

 I personally enjoyed the bargains I found at the shops, but the crowds were a bit too much.
 So I escaped to the Farmers Markets and the Grove on my last afternoon for some relaxation in the sun.
 I can see why this is a popular celebrity hangout.